 ''' / Driver library function used to receive uxWantedBytes from an Rx buffer that is filled by a UART interrupt.
 If there are not enough bytes in the Rx buffer then the task enters the Blocked state until it is notified that more data has been placed into the buffer.
 If there is still not enough data then the task re-enters the Blocked state, and xTaskCheckForTimeOut() is used to re-calculate the Block time to ensure the total amount of time spent in the Blocked state does not exceed MAX TIME TO WAIT.
-This continues until either the buffer contains at least uxWantedBytes bytes, or the total amount of time spent in the Blocked state reaches MAX TIME TO WAIT - at which point the task reads however many bytes are available up to a maximum of uxWantedBytes. / size_t xUART_Receive( uint8_t pucBuffer, size_t uxWantedBytes ) size t uxReceived = 0; TickType t xTicksToWait = MAX TIME TO WAIT; TimeOut t xTimeOut; / Initialize xTimeOut.
-This records the time at which this function was entered. / vTaskSetTimeOutState( &xTimeOut ); / Loop until the buffer contains the wanted number of bytes, or a timeout occurs. / while( UART_bytes_in_rx_buffer( pxUARTInstance ) < uxWantedBytes ) / The buffer didn't contain enough data so this task is going to enter the Blocked state.
-Adjusting xTicksToWait to account for any time that has been spent in the Blocked state within this function so far to ensure the total amount of time spent in the Blocked state does not exceed MAX TIME TO WAIT. / if( xTaskCheckForTimeOut( &xTimeOut, &xTicksToWait ) != pdFALSE ) / Timed out before the wanted number of bytes were available, exit the loop. / break; } / Wait for a maximum of xTicksToWait ticks to be notified that the receive interrupt has placed more data into the buffer. / ulTaskNotifyTake( pdTRUE, xTicksToWait ); / Attempt to read uxWantedBytes from the receive buffer into pucBuffer.
-The actual number of bytes read (which might be less than uxWantedBytes) is returned. / uxReceived = UART read from receive buffer( pxUARTInstance, pucBuffer, uxWantedBytes ); return uxReceived; } '''
+This continues until either the buffer contains at least uxWantedBytes bytes, or the total amount of time spent in the Blocked state reaches MAX TIME TO WAIT - at which point the task reads however many bytes are available up to a maximum of uxWantedBytes. / size t xUART Receive( uint8 t pucBuffer, size t uxWantedBytes ) size t uxReceived = 0; TickType_t xTicksToWait = MAX_TIME_TO_WAIT; TimeOut t xTimeOut; / Initialize xTimeOut.
+This records the time at which this function was entered. / vTaskSetTimeOutState( &xTimeOut ); / Loop until the buffer contains the wanted number of bytes, or a timeout occurs. / while ( UART bytes in rx buffer ( pxUARTInstance ) < uxWantedBytes ) { / The buffer didn't contain enough data so this task is going to enter the Blocked state.
+Adjusting xTicksToWait to account for any time that has been spent in the Blocked state within this function so far to ensure the total amount of time spent in the Blocked state does not exceed MAX TIME TO WAIT. / if( xTaskCheckForTimeOut( &xTimeOut, &xTicksToWait ) != pdFALSE ) / Timed out before the wanted number of bytes were available, exit the loop. / break; } / Wait for a maximum of xTicksToWait ticks to be notified that the receive interrupt has placed more data into the buffer. / ulTaskNotifyTake( pdTRUE, xTicksToWait ); } / Attempt to read uxWantedBytes from the receive buffer into pucBuffer.
+The actual number of bytes read (which might be less than uxWantedBytes) is returned. / uxReceived = UART_read_from_receive_buffer( pxUARTInstance, pucBuffer, uxWantedBytes ); return uxReceived; } '''

-Listing 95 Example use of vTaskSetTimeOutState() and xTaskCheckForTimeOut()
+Listing 98 Example use of vTaskSetTimeOutState() and xTaskCheckForTimeOut()

-2.31 vTaskStartScheduler()
+void vTaskStartScheduler(void);